nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Find elderly by attribute : `find`

 Finds elderly whose names contain any of the given keywords.
-All elderly attributes are searched using the giving [format](#structure-of-an-elderly-contact).
+All elderly attributes are searched using the given [format](#structure-of-an-elderly-contact).

 Format: `find KEYWORD [MORE_KEYWORDS]`